Ogombo-collins/Maven-Toy-Store-Analysis/README.md

 * Revenue generated from each store
 * Revenue segmentation by product and product category

-The questions highlighted above are inked to historical performance of Maven Toy Sales LLC.
+The questions highlighted above are linked to historical performance of Maven Toy Sales LLC.

 The dataset is provided #MavenAnalytics is perfect for applying your data exploration, analysis, and visualization skills.
 It simulates real world business scenarios and challenges.